sankark1991/Rubik-s-cube-solver/readme.txt

 %%%%%%%%%%%%%%%%%%%% DESCRIPTION OF SCRIPTS %%%%%%%%%%%%%%%%%%%%%

-cubefunctions.py - Defines the class "cubestate", its characteristics (for example, cubestate.F is the front face as a namedtuples), and the associated methods (face turns, whole cube turns, piece-finding, and movelist consolidation).
+cubefunctions.py - Defines the class "cubestate", its characteristics (for example, cubestate.F is the front face as a namedtuples), and the associated methods (face turns, whole cube turns, piece-finding, movelist consolidation, and the PLL algorithms).

-testmixes.py - Five sample cube mixes, used for testing every new component of this project.
+testmixes.py - Defines a function to solve a test cube, as well as a function which tests whether a given cube is solved or not.
+Fifteen sample cube mixes, and runs the full solve algorithm on all of them.
+As of now the algorithm successfully solves all fifteen samples, though I will run more tests to catch any other bugs.

 whitecross_2.0.py - A new and improved version of whitecross.py.
-The function whitecross(cubestate) takes the input cubestate, executes a sequence of turns to correctly place the four edges on the F face, and returns that sequence of moves as a list.
+The function whitecross(cubestate) takes the input cubestate, executes a sequence of turns to correctly place the four edges on the F face, and stores those moves in the list cubestate.moves.

-F2L_corneredgepair - A script for solving an individual corner edge pair in the F2L stage.
+F2L_corneredgepair.py - A script for solving an individual corner edge pair in the F2L stage.
 There's a basic function "F2L_ce_pair()" which solves the corner-edge pair in the FRD position.
-Then the function "F2L()", which takes an input cubestate with the white cross on the D face, solves the F2L on that cube and outputs a moveslist for that solve.
+Then the function "F2L()", which takes an input cubestate with the white cross on the D face, solves the F2L on that cube and stores the sequence of moves in the list cubestate.moves.

+lastlayer.py - A script for solving the OLL step and PLL step, i.e. solving the entire last layer of the cube.

 %%%%%%%%%%%%%%%%%%%% OLD OR REDUNDANT FILES %%%%%%%%%%%%%%%%%%%%%